corysauve/nationallakes/README.md

 -   snake\_case column names with some name changes for clarity.
 -   Formatted dates

-If you’re after the *raw* date, check out the [narsscrapr](https://github.com/corysauve/narsscrapr) package.
+If you’re after the *raw* data, check out the [narsscrapr](https://github.com/corysauve/narsscrapr) package.

 ## Basic Usage